 A prime example of this was on March 3, 2017, when the USCIS suspended the service for all H-1B petitions filed after April 3, 2017.
 This effectively eliminated the feature for all petitions filed for the 2018 fiscal year.
 One of the reasons for this was because the influx of premium processing requests caused petitions without the service to experience a long delay as the USCIS gave preference to those with premium processing.

 How VisaNation Law Group Immigration Attorneys Can Help

 If you are in the process of filing an I-129 or I-140 petition in any of the above-listed immigrant or nonimmigrant categories, premium processing may be a helpful option for you, especially if your situation is time-sensitive.
 However, there are some cases in which premium processing would not help your case and may result in a waste of both time and money.

 The best way to ensure that your resources are well spent is to retain the services of an experienced immigration attorney.
-Here at SGM Law Group, our lawyers will work alongside you throughout the filing process and make sure that you are taking the optimal route toward your green card or work visa.
+VisaNation Law Group lawyers will work alongside you throughout the filing process and make sure that you are taking the optimal route toward your green card or work visa.

-To get in touch with one of our attorneys, you can fill out this contact form and schedule your consultation with our office today.
+To get in touch with a VisaNation Law Group attorney, fill out this contact form and schedule your consultation with our office today.